brianmgr/se-ai-hackathon/Readme.md

 ```

 ### 10. Test with SMS
 Text your Twilio number with a question about CTIA guidelines.
-Remember- generative AI can be slow, so if you're not seeing an error, give it 10-30 seconds to get a response before hitting `ctrl+c` to debug.
+Remember- generative AI can be a little slow, so give it 15 seconds to get a response before hitting `ctrl+c` to debug.
+FYI: Twilio webhooks have a maximum `Total time (tt)` timeout of 15 seconds, [more info here](https://www.twilio.com/docs/usage/webhooks/webhooks-connection-overrides), so you'll need to keep your response times below this.
 ___

 ## What next?